Coaching Skills Inventory

-If you think performance issues will magically vanish into thin air, think again.
-Have you ever had a manager who talked with an employee multiple times about a nagging performance issue, but no good ever came from it?
-Or maybe you're familiar with the manager who chooses to pretend problems don't exist and ignores them altogether.
-And then there's the over-controlling manager who likes to chew out employees when their performance isn't up to snuff.
-Unfortunately, these types of scenarios occur far too often in the workplace and they're a lose-lose situation for not only the employee and manager, but for the organization as well.
+Have you ever heard a manager talk to an employee over a nagging performance issue, but they never saw any improvement?
+Maybe you're familiar with the type of manager who pretends problems don't exist and ignores them altogether?
+Then, there's the over-controlling manager who chews out employees when their performance isn't up to snuff.
+Unfortunately, these types of scenarios occur far too often in the workplace, and they're a lose-lose situation for not only the employee but for the organization as well.

 How It Works

-Skilled managers know that the first step to effective coaching is to establish a rapport based on mutual trust.
+Coaching Skills Inventory is your first step to effective coaching and establishing a rapport based on mutual trust.
 It's the foundation of healthy manager-employee relationships and the key to growth and performance.
 But that's only the first step.
-To ensure a truly productive coaching meeting, managers need to follow a seven-step process:
+To ensure a truly productive coaching meeting, managers need to follow this seven-step process:

 - Opening the meeting